North Korean abductions of Japanese citizens: Talks between North Korea and Japan in 2002 and aftermath

-On September 17, 2002, then Japanese Prime Minister Junichiro Koizumi visited North Korea to meet North Korean leader Kim Jong-il for the First Japan-North Korea Summit, which eventually resulted in the Japan-North Korean Pyongyang Declaration.
+On September 17, 2002, then Japanese Prime Minister Junichiro Koizumi visited North Korea to meet North Korean leader Kim Jong Il for the First Japan–North Korea Summit, which eventually resulted in the Japan–North Korea Pyongyang Declaration.
 To facilitate normalization of relations with Japan, Kim admitted North Korea had abducted at least 13 Japanese citizens and issued an oral apology:

 During the meeting, North Korea also provided death certificates for eight people whom the North claimed were dead, but admitted in 2004 that these certificates had been hastily drafted shortly beforehand.
 For several reasons, the Japanese government and NGOs question whether or not those eight people are actually dead.

 According to Russian scholar Andrei Lankov, the North Korean disclosure was a strategic mistake.
 What was intended to be a gesture of honesty was met with outrage within both the Japanese government and the general public, as the allegations that were previously thought of as conspiracy theories had proved to be true.
 Japan retaliated by trying to isolate North Korea by cutting trade and other exchanges.
 In Lankov's view, the North Korean government will "probably think twice" before making similar confessions in the future.
 The ordeal was also unnecessary because North Korea had ample supply of willing Japanese speakers through Chongryon.

 Return of five victims

 Later, North Korea allowed the five victims that it said were alive to return to Japan, on the condition that they return later to North Korea.
 The victims (whose identities were confirmed by DNA testing, dental records, and fingerprint analysis) were returned to Japan on October 15, 2002.
-The five repatriated victims were Yasushi Chimura and his wife Fukie, Kaoru Hasuike and his wife Yukiko, and Hitomi Soga, the wife of Charles Robert Jenkins, who remained in North Korea.
+The five repatriated victims were Fukie Chimura (née Hamamoto), Yasushi Chimura, Yukiko Hasuike (née Okudo), Kaoru Hasuike, and Hitomi Soga, the wife of Charles Robert Jenkins, who remained in North Korea.
 However, the Japanese Government, listening to the pleas of the general public and the abductees' families, told North Korea that the victims would not be returning.
 North Korea claimed that this was a violation of the agreement and refused to continue further talks.